louimet/E-Calc/internal_doc/Interviewees.md

 Ocupation: programmer

-Uses a calculator like most of us do, not terribly specialized
+Uses a calculator like most of us do, not terribly specialized but he's an insightful programmer who could have interesting observations.

 Available for a skype interview